SamGa3/microbiome_reconstruction/README.md

 ## Workflow

-Following this tutorial you will test the microbial reads extraction from bam files using a toy example and reproduce the figures of the paper for COAD samples.
+Following this tutorial, you will test the microbial reads extraction from bam files using a toy example and reproduce the figures of the paper for COAD samples.
 To obtain the same results for another cancer type, you need to adapt the scripts accordingly to input that cancer type specific data provided or your own data.

 ### Script overview

 The scripts use Rmarkdown and produce an html file that wraps together the figures.
 When needed for further analyses, tables are also produced.
 The structure of this workflow has a scripts folder that contains all the required scripts, categorised by type of analysis.
-The results of these scripts are stored in a folder with a similar structure in the results folder.
-Each analysis requires its own functions, written in the functions.R file in each script subfolder, while a general set of function needed by multiple scripts is listed in general_functions.R script.
+The results of these scripts are stored in a folder with a similar structure to the results folder.
+Each analysis requires its own functions, written in the functions.R file in each script subfolder, while a general set of functions needed by multiple scripts is listed in general_functions.R script.
 All the metadata files and the tables produced by the workflow use a "file_id" column as key to link the information of each sample (for TCGA samples it is the file_id provided by the gdc database).
 To easily recover the patient's barcode, an extra table linking the file_id to the TCGA barcode has been added.

 ### 1. Setup